LonelyIsle/cosc4368-task1/README.md

 Each table corresponds to a specific `(p,z)` parameter combination and uses its own base seed.
 Each row in the table uses a different derived seed to ensure independent runs.
 Within each row, the three solutions (Sol1, Sol2, Sol3) each receive slightly offset seeds to guarantee independent randomness among them.

-You can copy-paste the table output directly into Google Docs or Google Sheets for inclusion in your assignment report.

 ## Dependencies
 - Requires **Python 3**.
 - No external packages are needed; the script uses only standard Python libraries.